Frances Grey, Duchess of Suffolk: Early life and first marriage

 Frances Brandon was born on 16 July 1517 in Hatfield, Hertfordshire, England.
 Frances was an uncommon name at the time, as she was reportedly named after St. Francis of Assisi, although some historians believe she was named in honour of Francis I, the French king.
-At Frances's baptism, her aunt Queen Catherine (first wife of her uncle Henry VIII) and her cousin Mary served as godmothers.
+At Frances's baptism, her aunt Catherine of Aragon (then Queen of England and first wife of her uncle Henry VIII) and her cousin Mary served as godmothers.

 Frances spent her childhood in the care of her mother, Mary Tudor, the youngest surviving daughter of Henry VII and younger sister of Henry VIII.
 For most of Frances’s childhood she resided in Westhorpe, Suffolk.

 Her father, Charles Brandon, 1st Duke of Suffolk, had been married at least twice before.
 He obtained a declaration of nullity regarding his first marriage to Margaret Neville on the ground of consanguinity and secured a Papal bull from Pope Clement VII in 1528 to confirm his marriage to Mary Tudor, which legitimised Frances as his daughter.

 In 1533, Frances married Henry Grey, Marquess of Dorset.
 The marriage took place at Suffolk Place, a mansion that belonged to her parents on the west side of Borough High Street in Southwark.
 It was this marriage, and her three children, which led to her life in the Tudor Court.

 Frances's first two pregnancies resulted in the births of a son – Henry (Lord Harington), and a daughter, who both died at an early age with unknown birthdates.
 Their births were followed by three surviving daughters: